avinassh/status/README.md

 # LICENSE:

-The mighty MIT license.
 Please check `LICENSE` for more details.

 # Credits: